zlehmann/nyc_beer/README.md

 # NycBeer

 Welcome to the NYC Beer Gem!
-This gem was developed, as a Flatiron School project, to help users explore the breweries of New York City through a command line interface.
+This gem was developed as a Flatiron School project.
+I developed this gem to help users explore the breweries of New York City through a command line interface.
 This gem allows the user to view a list of every brewery in New York City and pull up beer lists for each brewery.

 ## Installation